lukechn99/github-quickstart/3081W/iteration_2.md

 Iteration 2 - Development: In the development phase, we build the actual system to make it work and be useful.
 ### Project Timeline:
-Dates & Deadlines Item Description
 11/9/2020 First Deliverable: Peer Reviews Provide feedback for your teammates on their iteration 1 design document.
 11/17/2020 & 11/19/2020 Automated Assessment We will run our extended tests once on each codebase.
 This will help you fix any issues you might have with our grading scripts.
 11/20/2020 Canvas / GitHub Final Deliverable: Iteration 2 All remaining business requirements.
 This includes the design document.

 # Background
 ### 2.1 The Planet X Drone Fleet